polybox3d/polybox/README.md

 Qt provides a powerfull process to translate software's string.

 Translation files are stored in /polybox/i18n/ as TS file.
+The process is in 3 step.
+Updtae/create translate file.
+Translate the file/string.
+Then publish the translated file.
+You can use QtCreator to update/publish TR files.
+(Tools > External > Linguist)

 1/ Create/update TS file.